-Stacking Ring Wedding Blue opal ring Shining silver & gold floral ring
+Stacking Ring Wedding Blue opal ring Spinner ring silver & gold floral rings

 Sterling Silver and 9 carat gold designer ring from Israel.